 Darcy’s law states the principle which governs the movement of fluid in the given substance.
-The Darcy’s law equation that describes the capability of the liquid to flow via any porous media like a rock.
-The law is based on the fact according to which, the flow between two points is directly proportional to the pressure differences between the points, the distance and the connectivity of flow within rocks between the points.
-Measuring the interconnectivity is known as permeability.
+Darcy’s law equation that describes the capability of the liquid to flow via any porous media like a rock.
+The law is based on the fact according to which, the flow between two points is directly proportional to the pressure differences between the points, the distance, and the connectivity of flow within rocks between the points.
+Measuring the inter-connectivity is known as permeability.

 One application of Darcy’s law is to flow water through an aquifer.
-Darcy’s law with the conservation of mass equation is equivalent to groundwater flow equation, being one of the basic relationships of hydrogeology.
-Darcy’s law is also applied to describe oil, gas and water flows through petroleum reservoirs.
+Darcy’s law with the conservation of mass equation is equivalent to the groundwater flow equation, being one of the basic relationships of hydrogeology.
+Darcy’s law is also applied to describe oil, gas, and water flows through petroleum reservoirs.

 The liquid flow within the rock is governed by the permeability of the rock.
 Permeability has to be determined in horizontal and vertical directions.
 For instance, shale consists of improbabilities which are less vertically.
 This indicates that it is not easy for liquid to flow up and down via shale bed but easier to flow side to side.

-To understand mathematical aspect behind liquid flow in the substance, Darcy’s law can be described as:
+To understand the mathematical aspect behind liquid flow in the substance, Darcy’s law can be described as: